Roba-Osylan/Ultrasonic-Bluetooth-Arduino-ProteusSimulation/README.md

 -Bluetooth Module.
 -Vertual Terminal.
 -400 ohm potentiometer.
--LED (used to indicate whether the condition of the if statement in the program is satisfied or not since the vertual terminal will not work properly without a real bluetooth port).
+-LED (used to indicate whether the condition of the if statement in the program is satisfied or not since the virtual terminal will not work properly without a real bluetooth port).
 -340 ohm resistor.
 -3x 5V battery, one for the Arduino, one for the ultrasonic sensor and the potentiometer and the other for the servo motors (4 used in the simulation for organization purpose).